haxmeister/e-go/doc/ego-profile.8.rst

 HISTORY
 =======

-Historically, users have had to add a large number of settings to ``/etc/make.conf`` to customize their Gentoo or Funtoo Linux system, which made setup of the operating system more difficult than it should be.
+Historically, users have had to add a large number of settings to ``/etc/make.conf`` to customize their Gentoo or LiGurOS Linux system, which made setup of the operating system more difficult than it should be.
 In Gentoo Linux, it is possible to only define one system profile.
 Think of a system profile as the default settings that Portage uses for building everything on your system.
-Rather than a single profile, Funtoo Linux uses multiple sub-profiles, and moves many types of settings that are normally stored in ``/etc/make.conf`` into the profile system.
+Rather than a single profile, LiGurOS Linux uses multiple sub-profiles, and moves many types of settings that are normally stored in ``/etc/make.conf`` into the profile system.

 PROFILE TYPES
 =============

-The following profile types are available in Funtoo Linux:
+The following profile types are available in LiGurOS Linux:

 **arch**
   Typically x86-32bit or x86-64bit, this defines the processor type and support of your system.
 This is defined when